AlcoholRehabHelp Logo

 online consultation

-Kidney Pain After Drinking: Is It Normal?
+Is Kidney Pain After Drinking Normal?

-The areas around your kidneys may feel sore or uncomfortable after you drink alcohol.
+Yes, the areas around your kidneys may feel sore or uncomfortable after you drink alcohol.
 These areas include the back of your abdomen and under your rib cage on both sides of your spine.

 Other symptoms that may come with kidney pain include: